isc-projects/stork/doc/usage.rst

 .. note::

-   As of the Kea 0.10 release, this mechanism only supports viewing Kea log files; viewing BIND 9 logs is not yet supported.
+   As of the Stork 0.10 release, this mechanism only supports viewing Kea log files; viewing BIND 9 logs is not yet supported.
 Monitoring other logging locations such as: stdout, stderr or syslog is also not supported.